-The unique numbering on each CEP supported by the individual distribution record matching such information is included in the specific VPA-DD and consistent with the PoA-DD
+A unique numbering or The unique numbering on each CEP supported by the individual distribution record matching such information is included in the specific VPA-DD and consistent with the PoA-DD

-A legally binding contract between CME and manufacturer/micro finance institution/POs would be established to ensure that all carbon title is transferred to the CME.
-A summary of projects with registered other standards-GS/VERRA/CDM and how they are not overlapping with this VPA has been presented in Table 1.2.
-Further, the VVB will be submitted with detailed information on registered projects with other standards which can and be assessed crosschecked during Validation.
+A legally binding contract between CME and and not to a PoA/ project manufacturer/micro finance institution/POs would established to ensure that all carbon title is transferred to the CME.
+A summary of projects registered with other standards-GS/VERRA/CDM and how they are not overlapping with this VPA has been presented in Table 1.2.
+Further, the VVB will be submitted with detailed information on registered projects with other standards which can assessed and crosschecked during Validation.